Often, the people who would most benefit from the help and advice of financial planners are those who can least afford

 Empower lets users see all of their financial accounts in one place.
 It’s also a robo-advisor investing platform and provides financial advisors to those with accounts worth at least $100,000.

 This service starts at 0.89% per year of assets under management.

-- Personal Capital offers both online tools and dedicated financial advisors to help manage your finances.
+- Empower offers both online tools and dedicated financial advisors to help manage your finances.

 - Offers free financial tools, including a retirement planner, investment checkup, budgeting help, a fee analyzer, and education planning.